Police Department - Crime Prevention Programs

 We believe that the best way to prevent crime is to promote public awareness of crime risks and the actions that individual citizens can take to reduce or remove those risks.
 Here is a sampling of the programs and activities we offer.

 C.O.P.
 (Community Online Patrol) BYTES Program (weekly email newsletter): This program continues to be a good resource for communication between residents and the department and is so popular that we've added it to the Village website.
 This program offers information on what crimes are occurring in each district, along with some crime prevention tips.
 It also lists information on local school and community events.
 Email Ofc.
 Robyn Stecklein at email@example.com to sign up.
+For the latest edition of C.O.P.
+Bytes click here.

 Too Good For Drugs